fwip/mtg_pronouns/reworded_cards.md

 Flying (This creature can't be blocked except by creatures with flying or reach.)

-Whenever Blinding Angel deals combat damage to a player, they skips their next combat phase.
+Whenever Blinding Angel deals combat damage to a player, that player skips their next combat phase.

 **2 / 4**